StefTN/cldemo-vagrant_quagga/README.md

 * **[Cldemo-onie-ztp-ptm](https://github.com/CumulusNetworks/cldemo-onie-ztp-ptm)** -- This demo demonstrates how to configure an out of band management network to automatically install and configure Cumulus Linux using Zero Touch Provisioning, and validate the cabling of the switches using Prescriptive Topology Manager.
 * **[Cldemo-rdnbr-ansible](https://github.com/CumulusNetworks/cldemo-rdnbr-ansible)** -- This demo shows a topology using 'redistribute-neighbor' to add host reachability directly into a BGP routed fabric.
 * **[Cldemo-pim](https://github.com/CumulusNetworks/cldemo-pim)** -- This demo implements Cumulus Linux PIM EA version.
 The demo includes simple python applications to simulate multicast senders and receivers.
+* **[Cldemo-evpn](https://github.com/CumulusNetworks/cldemo-evpn)** -- This demo implements EVPN onCumulus Linux.
+This demo is standalone and does not require cldemo-vagrant.

 Getting Started
 ------------------